-I really did enjoy Bosnia, but when we visited Eastern Europe it was hot and their public transportation doesn’t have air conditioning.
-We decided to visited Banja Luka, Bosnia, where we rented a beautiful newly-built apartment overlooking the town for a mere $28.
+I really did enjoy Bosnia, but when we visited Eastern Europe it was hot and their public transportation doesn't have air conditioning.
+We decided to visit Banja Luka, Bosnia, where we rented a beautiful newly-built apartment overlooking the town for a mere $28.

 The day we were set to leave, we went to a waterpark to escape the blistering heat.
 An all-day pass for the both of us came to a whopping $4.
 Not mention the pools were refreshing and the waterslide had no rules.